waigwamacha/brainageprediction/README.md

 # Predicting brain age using XGBoost

 - This repository contains scripts used to train and test a XGBoost model on structural MRI features (surface area and volume) for the prediction of age.
-This predicted age (i.e., brain age) is important because the error (predicted - chronological age) is indicative of mental illness [Ballester et al., 2022].
+This predicted age (i.e., brain age) is important because the error (predicted - chronological age) is indicative of mental illness.
 A higher error (i.e., brain age gap) is associated with accelerated brain aging, and mood disorders such as depression and bipolar disorder.

 ### Background and Hypothesis